articulate/gimme/README.md

-# @articulate/request
+# @articulate/gimme

-Rest client that Boom's nicely.
+Rest client that goes :boom:

+See the [documentation](https://github.com/articulate/gimme/blob/master/API.md) for details and examples.